 Remember El Zhar?
 No?
 Nor us, in all honesty.

 But apparently, he spent five years at Anfield between 2006 and 2011 but appeared just 21 times in the Premier League.
-Earlier this year the forward joined Qatari outfit Muaither SC.
+Last year the forward joined Qatari outfit Muaither SC.

 ST: Dirk Kuyt